tobyscott25/contribution-graph-filler/README.md

 A fun little project that fills out your GitHub contributions graph.

-> **Note:** I don't use this personally, as I take pride in genuine commit history.
-This was a fun experiment, but using it undermines the integrity of authentic contributions.
-As such, I strongly discourage the use of this tool for any reason other than learning and experimenting.
+> **Warning:** This was a fun experiment, I discourage actually using this unless you are happy for people to question the integrity of your authentic contributions.

 ![Example](screenshot.png)

-## Usage
+## Guide

 1. Create a new private repository on GitHub
 2. Ensure your contributions graph is configured to show private contributions